blazerer/elo_bot/README.md

-Simple telegram-bot that may help you to organise a competition group with
+Simple telegram-bot that may help you to organise a competition group for the tennis table at your work.
+It allows you to:
-* posting game results
+* post game results
-* calculating elo-ratings for players
+* calculate elo-ratings for players
-* ability to book table and check queue
+* book table and check queue

+Deploy instruction is coming ...